park-sangbeom/park-sangbeom.github.io/_posts/2024-01-15-how-to-set-up-ROS-on-Jetson.md

   - embedded
   - setup
   - robotics
-description: "A comprehensive guide for installing and configuring ROS on NVIDIA Jetson Nano"
+description: "A guide for installing and configuring ROS on NVIDIA Jetson Nano"
 use_math: true
 classes: wide
 giscus_comments: false